 Oh yeah, I almost forgot… you have to watch films in order to love them.
 While there’s no “correct” way to watch films, I recommend a few basic principles to keep in mind whenever sitting down to appreciate a movie.

-- Be an active film-viewer, not a passive one: Putting away cellphones, laptops, and other electronic media is just the lowest hanging fruit.
+Be an active film-viewer, not a passive one: Putting away cellphones, laptops, and other electronic media is just the lowest hanging fruit.
 Most people watch movies as a relaxation tool or as emotional escapism, and while that can be a rewarding activity unto itself, passively absorbing a movie’s content doesn’t help one understand a film’s craft more than a surface-level acquaintance.
-I’d argue that the defining characteristic that separates movie-lovers from the general populace is that we put more effort into watching and understanding movies, therefore we think about movies while we watch them.
+I’d argue that the defining characteristic that separates movie-lovers from the general populace is that we put more effort into watching and understanding movies, and therefore we think about movies while we watch them.
 Simply put, we pay attention.
 You can be attentive to something while still being entertained by it.

 - Be an active cinephile, not a passive one: This is an important, though not obvious point.
 The best way to learn about a subject is to engage in it in an active way.
 Instead of just listening to a lecture, listen and take notes.
 Instead of just reading about a sport, go outside and practice it.
 Instead of just watching films and absorbing them, contribute something of your own back to film culture.
 Whether it’s shooting your own amateur films, recording video reviews, writing reviews on a blog (hey, again!), writing amateur screenplays or teleplays, or attending film festivals and interacting with professional filmmakers… do something with your cinephilia.
 Seeking out and appreciating films are how you enter the world of cinema, but the next and arguably most fun part is celebrating it.
 Show your love for movies.

-- Have fun(!): This is another point that should hopefully go without saying.
+- Have fun(!): This is another point that should go without saying.
 Cinephilia is supposed to be a labor of love, not a chore; if watching, reading about, writing about, or discussing film isn’t fun, then you shouldn’t force yourself to do it.
-I can’t think of many situations in which someone would get pressured into following the arts (they’re rather nerdy and/or niche followings), but always keep your wits about you.
+I can’t think of many situations in which someone would be pressured into following the arts (they’re rather nerdy and/or niche followings), but always keep your wits about you.
 Perhaps the most likely unhealthy scenario for a budding movie-lover is to be surrounded by rabid fanboys, be they self-righteous film students without a sense of humor, comic book-junkies who treat graphic novel source material like Scripture, or wannabe arthouse hippies who like Richard Linklater’s Boyhood (2014).

 - Loving film is an inherently weird thing — staring for hours at TV or projection screens and then arguing about which bombardments of picture and sound make more sense — but that passion is supposed to be constructive, in either understanding of the craft itself or a visual understanding of the human condition.
 Perhaps the most important thing to remember when appreciating cinema is to do it in your own way.
 Everyone brings something different to film culture, and in return they receive something special all their own.
 No watches or reacts to a single film the same way, and that’s part of the beauty of it all.